Graduate and Postbaccalaureate Admission Requirements

 Graduate and Postbaccalaureate Admission Requirements Page Navigation

 If you already hold a baccalaureate and your objective is a master's degree, credential, postbaccalaureate certificate, or other postbaccalaureate study, you must apply through CSUMentor using the graduate application online at CSU Mentor.
-Depending on the objective, the CSU, Chico will consider an application for admission as follows:
+Depending on the objective, the CSU Chico will consider an application for admission as follows:

 - General Requirements — The minimum requirements for admission to graduate and post baccalaureate studies at a California State University campus are in accordance with university regulations as well as Title 5, Chapter 1, Subchapter 3 of the California Code of Regulations.
+At CSU, Chico applicants to a master's degree program must have a grade point average of at least 3.0 in the last 30 semester (45 quarter) units attempted and at least 2.75 in the last 60 semester (90 quarter) units attempted.

 - Specifically, a student shall at the time of enrollment: (1) have completed a four-year college course of study and hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association, or shall have completed equivalent academic preparation as determined by appropriate campus authorities; (2) be in good academic standing at the last college or university attended; (3) have earned a grade point average of at least 2.5 on the last degree completed by the candidate or have attained a grade point average of at least 2.5 (A=4.0) in the last 60 semester (90 quarter) units attempted; and (4) satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
 In unusual circumstances, a campus may make exceptions to these criteria.